dimfeld/website/notes/passive_aggressive_arguers.md

 As before the correct response is to expose the tactic as a diversion, and walk the debate back to the actual subject.

 # Pushing Buttons
-This makes the opponent angry so that they will lash out and look like the irrational one.
+This tries to make you angry so that you will lash out and look like the irrational one.
 The only solution to this is to stay calm and measured in your demeanor.

 # Invoking Authority
 This involves citing unverifiable statistics or slogans from some revered third party.